Paul Santorini

 developing anti-aircraft technology.
-For his outstanding continuous achievements in the sciences in 1950, Paul became a Commander (Ταξιάρχης) of the Order of the Phoenix, and in 1965 he was also awarded Commander of the Order of George I. He was also a Free Mason and a member of the Apollon Lodge of Athens.
-Paul died at 93 years old with distinction and was buried at the Third Cemetery of Athens.
+For his outstanding continuous achievements in the sciences, Santorini became a Commander (Ταξιάρχης) of the Order of the Phoenix in 1950 and Commander of the Order of George I in 1965.
+He was also a Freemason and a member of the Apollon Lodge of Athens.
+Santorini died at 93 years old and was buried at the Third Cemetery of Athens.

 Early life

 Santorini was born in Odessa.
 His father's name was Eleftherios.
 The family name was originally Papadopoulos until July 1940.
 Records before 1940 are under the name Pavlos or Paul Papadopoulos.
-Paul obtained his early education in Odessa until 1905.
-Due to the tumultuous political situation in Russia.
-Paul continued his studies in Zurich, Switzerland.
+Santorini obtained his early education in Odesa until 1905.
+Due to the tumultuous political situation in Russia, he continued his studies in Zurich, Switzerland.
 He was accepted at the internationally renowned high school Concordia of Zurich at age 12.
-He took courses at the technical department and graduated after three years completing the requirements by 1908.
-Paul also played the violin and received lessons from P. Koller around this period.
+He took courses in the technical department and graduated after three years completing the requirements by 1908.
+Santorini also played the violin and received lessons from P. Koller around this period.
 He also became familiar with Albert Einstein.
-Regrettably, Paul was too young to attend the Swiss Federal Institute of Technology.
+Regrettably, he was too young to attend the Swiss Federal Institute of Technology.

-The Concordia high school allowed Paul to attend the institution for an additional year offering special courses in the field of natural science.
+The Concordia high school allowed Santorini to attend the institution for an additional year of special courses in the field of natural science.
 One year later he attended another high school named Minerva from 1909 to 1910.
-At the second institution, Paul observed courses in the fields of physics and mathematics.
+At the second institution, he attended courses in the fields of physics and mathematics.
 By age 17, in March 1910 he took special entrance examinations to attend the University of Zurich.
 Around this period Albert Einstein was teaching courses in Zurich.
-Paul attended some courses taught by the scientist.
-In his biography, Paul explains that the world-renowned scientist showed a keen interest in ancient Greek philosophy and mathematics and the young student had long conversations with him regarding the field.
+Santorini attended some courses taught by the scientist.
+In his biography, Santorini explains that the world-renowned scientist showed a keen interest in ancient Greek philosophy and mathematics, and the young student had long conversations with him regarding the field.

-Paul was accepted at the University of Zurich in 1910 and the Swiss Federal Institute of Technology in 1912.
+Santorini was accepted at the University of Zurich in 1910 and the Swiss Federal Institute of Technology in 1912.
 Some of his professors included Aurel Stodola and Gabriel Narutowicz.
 He received a degree in civil engineering in 1917 from the Swiss Federal Institute of Technology and one year later in 1918, he received a degree in physics and mathematics at the University of Zurich.
-That same year Paul became an engineer at the hydroelectric installations of the Lóntschwerk II in Switzerland.
+That same year, Santorini became an engineer at the hydroelectric installations of the Lóntschwerk II in Switzerland.
 He was part of the construction of an electric dam that produced 77000 kW with a height of 370 meters.
 During this period of his life, he specialized in hydroelectricity and electromagnetism.